 The Fire Department offers fire safety presentations to local schools and civic organizations.
 Local schools are set up with regularly scheduled classes throughout the year.
 Civic organizations or businesses can schedule appointments by contacting Deputy chief Matt Rarick at 330-533-4316 ext.
 3.

 If you need an inspection, whether for a commercial building or for Foster Care or Adoption purposes, contact the Deputy Chief Matt Rarick at 330-533-4316.
 We do not otherwise perform routine home inspections at this time.

 How do I report a fire code violation, and how are complaints of violations handled by the Fire Department?

 Complaints should be called into Fire Inspection at 330-533-4316 ext.
 3. Fire Inspection will document the complaint and then will assign a Fire Inspector to expedite and investigate the complaint.

 Smoke detectors should be located outside each sleeping area, above staircases and on all levels of your home.
 The instructions that come with the Smoke Detector will also tell you where they are to be installed.

 Fire Reports: May be obtained by phoning ahead to request the report, then showing a valid driver’s license to verify your name when you arrive at the station.
 Reports may be picked up at Fire Station 2, located at 7075 Herbert Road.
-Copies of reports cost 5 cent per page.
-The report may be picked up at fire station 1 located at 104 Lisbon St.
+Copies of reports cost 5 cents per page.

 E.M.S.
 Reports: May be obtained by phoning ahead to request the report.
 When you arrive at the station, you must show a valid driver’s license and sign a release stating you have received the report.
 You may not request a copy of someone else’s medical report for them without proper authorization.
 Reports may be picked up at Fire Station 2, located at 7075 Herbert Road.
 Copies of reports cost 5 cent per page.